vebbling/vebbling/README.md

 In addition to the responses mentioned above (`response_ok`,  `response_view`, `response_redirect`)

-Valval also provides other response types, as follows:
+Vebbling also provides other response types, as follows:

 ```v
 struct User {